CERTCC/CERT-Guide-to-CVD/docs/executive_summary.md

 credulous action in response to reports.
 Things are often not what they originally seem.
 Reporters may have misinterpreted the impact of a vulnerability to be more or less severe than it actually is.
-Adversaries may be probing an organization\'s vulnerability response process to gain information or to distract from other events.
+Adversaries may be probing an organization's vulnerability response process to gain information or to distract from other events.

 As happens in many security operations roles, staff burnout is a concern